quintel/documentation/general/network.md

 	* net level new step sizes needed = The CEIL of: (net level peak load future - net level capacity present) / net level capacity per step size

-###Step 4: Cost calculation
+### Step 4: Cost calculation
 The costs calculation calculates the total investment costs and the yearly costs of capital, operation and maintenance (CAPEX and OPEX).

 The costs calculation uses two main inputs for CAPEX:
-*	Total built capacity: The former capacity calculation offers the total built capacity per net level.
+*	**Total built capacity**: The former capacity calculation offers the total built capacity per net level.
 This built capacity is the input for the costs calculation.
-*	Costs per capacity: In the dataset which describes a region there are costs per step sizes defined per net level.
+*	**Costs per capacity**: In the dataset which describes a region there are costs per step sizes defined per net level.
 This means that when capacity needs to be built, that a single step has certain in euro per KW.

 These two inputs multiplied give the total investment costs.
 Together with the lifetime and the weighted average costs of capital, the yearly costs of capital are calculated.
 When the operation and maintenance costs are added the total yearly costs of the electricity new are calculated per net level.